redhat-developer/app-services-sdk-js/packages/api-mock/README.md

 ## Environment variables

-CUSTOM_PORT - custom port number used default is 8000
+`CUSTOM_PORT` - custom port number used default is 8000

-CUSTOM_HOST - custom url used in returned data. default http://localhost
+`CUSTOM_HOST` - custom url used in returned data. default http://localhost

-RESOURCE_OWNER - provide custom owner value as we do not have ability to detect it in mock.
+`RESOURCE_OWNER` - provide custom owner value as we do not have ability to detect it in mock.
-For example: `RESOURCE_OWNER=wtrocki_kafka_devexp yarn start`
+For example: "RESOURCE_OWNER=wtrocki_kafka_devexp yarn start"

-AMS_QUOTA_TYPE - provide the quota type to be mocked.
+`AMS_QUOTA_TYPE` - provide the quota type to be mocked.
 The valid values are - "trial", "standard" and "marketplace".

 ## Build container